AndrewTtofi/learning/python-crossfit/README.md

 ### Step 3: Expose the function using Function URL (optional)

+- In the Configuration tab of your Lambda function, find the Function URL section.
+- Click **Create function URL**.
+- Choose Auth type as None (if you want the function to be publicly accessible) or AWS IAM for restricted access.
+- Click Create function URL.

 ## Additional Notes

 - **Ensure Python Version Compatibility**: The Python version in your Lambda function and the Lambda layer must match.